prometheus-community/ipmi_exporter/README.md

 ### How to run as non root

-When running this exporter as non root, you should the followings.
+When running this exporter as non root, you should do the followings.

-   1. add sudoers files to permit the above commands
+   1. add sudoers files to permit the following commands
       ```bash
       ipmi-exporter ALL = NOPASSWD:/usr/sbin/ipmimonitoring, /usr/sbin/ipmi-sensors, /usr/sbin/ipmi-dcmi, /usr/sbin/bmc-info
       ```